Snap-sec/blog/_posts/[SE]-2022-03-01-Security-Explained-open-redirect.md

 Open redirection vulnerabilities arise when an application incorporates user-controllable data into the target of a redirection in an unsafe way.
 An attacker can construct a URL within the application that causes a redirection to an arbitrary external domain. _-portswigger_

 Please note that open redirection can be caused by the code sitting at the server side as well as code at the front-end.
-We will have a look at both the perespectives here.
+In this blog article, we'll examine server-side perspectives.

 ## Vulnerable Code Snippet (Server Side)